Modern YEAR THIRTEEN (Part 2)

 –Batman: Penguin Triumphant Part 1

 Early November.
-The Penguin gets out of jail on parole and announces that he’s cleaning up his act and going straight!
-In reality, the Penguin has invented a computer program which allows him to manipulate the stock market.
+Penguin gets out of jail on parole and announces that he’s cleaning up his act and going straight!
+In reality, Penguin has invented a computer program which allows him to manipulate the stock market.
 Almost instantaneously, Penguin begins raking in what appears to be totally legitimate money.
 Crooked financier Randall Holmes doesn’t know Penguin’s secret methodology, but wants to find out so he can get rid of Penguin and use it for himself.
 Holmes tasks his bodyguard Cale to keep a close eye on Penguin.

 –REFERENCE: In Underworld Unleashed: Batman – Devil’s Asylum #1.
 Batman apprehends the terrorist poisoner known as Kryppen after the villain poisons an entire boy scout troop.
 This case has never been written about in detail, but I’ve placed it here because Dr. Arkham is very familiar with Kryppen when we next see him in a year’s time.